MDFL64/safeminer/README.md

   Dangers        : [
       {
           Type        : "type of hazard; Int",
+          Scale       : "scale of hazard; Int",
           Description : "description of steps to prevent this hazard; String",
       }
   ],
   Geolocation    : "location of the area; TBD"
 }

-Employee (table) {
+Users (table) {
-  _id      : "id of an employee; relates to EmployeeID", Name     : "name of an employee",
+  _id      : "id of an employee; relates to EmployeeID", Name     : "name of an employee; String",
-  Position : "job position of an employee",
+  Position : "job position of an employee; String", isAdmin  : "if the user is admin or not; Bool",
   Age      : "age of an employee",
   Points   : "points employee got so far"
 }